Afudu/P10_OpenClassroom/README.md

  * Username = User_Account_1
  * Password = Password01

-Note: Signup and Login endpoints are the only ones that don't require an access token.
+Signup and Login endpoints are the only ones that don't require an access token.
 All other endpoints require an access token to work.

+All the endpoints can be tested using [Postman](https://www.postman.com/) or any other tool like cURL or Django REST framework’s localhost server.

+All required API Endpoints have been documented on Postman, and [published](https://documenter.getpostman.com/view/25994788/2sA3JRafGj) on the web.

 # PEP 8 adherence